Linden Hall, Residence Life Office

 VII.
 Expectations for Faculty, Staff, Students, and Other Members of the College Community Regarding Service or Support Animals

 The individual/handler of a service or support animal at any College facility or event is expected to maintain the appropriate behavior of the animal as stated:

 Community Members (students, staff, faculty, and visitors) are to recognize the working role of a Service or Support Animal and adhere to the following:

-XII.
+VII.
 Grievance Procedures

 If a decision is made to deny a request or remove a service or support animal, the individual/handler may request an appeal of the decision in writing to the Appeals Committee.
 Appeal requests must state a specific reason for reconsideration, and will be reviewed by Joseph Lomastro, Director of Residence Life and Michael Durant, Asst.
 Dean of Student Academic Support Services.